Local Funding 2026

 Upgrading and Repairing Aging Schools

-Vista Unified School District (VUSD) advances innovative, collaborative, and high-achieving instruction in order to provide exceptional education for all students.
+Vista Unified School District (VUSD) advances innovative, collaborative, and high-achieving instruction in order to provide exceptional education for all students without increasing tax rates.
 Unfortunately, many of our local neighborhood schools were built more than 60 years ago and don’t meet modern building safety codes.
-458 portable classrooms at our schools are more than 25 years old and falling apart.
+Over 400 portable classrooms at our schools are more than 25 years old and falling apart.
 Most have structural damage including failing underground pipes that result in gas leaks, water leaks, and sewage backups.
 Older buildings may have hazardous materials such as asbestos and lead pipes.

 Move About Local Funding